 We are subject to federal, state and international laws, directives, and regulations relating to the collection, use, retention, disclosure, security, and transfer of personal data.
 These laws, directives, and regulations, and their interpretation and enforcement continue to evolve and may be inconsistent from jurisdiction to jurisdiction.
 For example, the General Data Protection Regulation ("GDPR"), which went into effect in the European Union on May 25, 2018, applies to all of our activities conducted from an establishment in the European Union and may also apply to related products and services that we offer to European Union users.
-Similarly, the California Consumer Privacy Act, or AB375 ("CCPA") and the Brazilian General Data Protection Law ("LGPD"), were also recently enacted and became effective in 2020 and these laws create new data privacy rights for individuals.
-Complying with the GDPR, the CCPA, the LGPD, and similar emerging and changing privacy and data protection requirements may cause us to incur substantial costs or require us to change our business practices.
+Similarly, the California Consumer Privacy Act, or AB375 ("CCPA"), the California Privacy Act ("CPRA"), the Vorginia Consumer Data Protection Law ("LGPD"), were also recently enacted and became effective in 2020 and these laws create new data privacy rights for individuals.
+Complying with the GDPR, the CCPA, the CPA, the CPA, the LGPD, and similar emerging and changing privacy and data protection requirements may cause us to incur substantial costs or require us to change our business practices.
 Noncompliance with our legal obligations relating to privacy and data protection could result in penalties, legal proceedings by governmental entities or others, and significant legal and financial exposure and could affect our ability to retain and attract customers.
 Any of the risks described above could adversely affect our consolidated results of operations and financial position.